codeigniter4/CodeIgniter4/CONTRIBUTING.md

 be documented (in the [user guide](https://codeigniter4.github.io/userguide/)), and unit tested (in the [test folder](https://github.com/codeigniter4/CodeIgniter4/tree/develop/tests)).
 There is a [Contributing to CodeIgniter](./contributing/README.rst) section in the repository which describes the contribution process; this page is an overview.

+Note, we expect all code changes or bug-fixes to be accompanied by one or more tests added to our test suite to prove the code works.
+If pull requests are not accompanied by relevant tests, they will likely be closed.
+Since we are a team of volunteers, we don't have any more time to work on the framework than you do.
+Please make it as painless for your contributions to be included as possible.
+If you need help with getting tests running on your local machines, ask for help on the forusm.
+We would be happy to help out.

 The [Open Source Guide](https://opensource.guide/) is a good first read for those new to contributing to open source!
 ## Issues